Pui Pui Molcar

 Pui Pui Molcar (PUI PUI モルカー, Pui Pui Morukā) is a Japanese stop-motion short anime series produced by Shin-Ei Animation and Japan Green Hearts in cooperation with Bandai Namco Entertainment.
 The series is directed and written by Tomoki Misato, with Misato and the staff in Japan Green Hearts designing the characters and models and Shota Kowatsu composing the music.
 It aired in Japan on TV Tokyo through its Kinder TV children's variety program on January 5, 2021.
 The series' title is a play on the words Molmot (モルモット, morumotto) and car, which reflects the main characters.
 Upon its release, it was received positively by fans and critics due to its simple storyline in each episode.

-A second season titled Pui Pui Molcar Driving School (PUI PUI モルカー DRIVING SCHOOL, Pui Pui Morukā DRIVING SCHOOL) aired between October 2022, and December 2022.
+A second season titled Pui Pui Molcar Driving School (PUI PUI モルカー DRIVING SCHOOL, Pui Pui Morukā DRIVING SCHOOL) aired between October and December 2022.

+A 3DCG film is set to premiere in Japanese theatres in 2024.

 Series setting

 The series is aired as a two-minute-plus short animation segment on the children's variety program Kinder TV.
 Each short focuses on a world where people drive sentient vehicles that are hybrids between guinea pigs and motor vehicles.
 Though each episode's story varies, the core focus of the series focuses on the Molcars' antics and sometimes a bit of solving problems for their friends and their drivers.
 Episodes sometimes include parodies of famous movie genres for comedic effect.